lexfefegha/work-digital-creative-industries/README.md

 **Research Presentation Tips (from Irene Fubara-Manuel)**:

-+ Contextualise the chosen subject, within the proper historical, political, cultural, and artistic environment.
++ Contextualize the chosen subject, within the proper historical, political, cultural, and artistic environment.

 + Illustrate with videos, images, and text, the key pieces in the subject's portfolio.